 'none' indicates that if the content region is empty neither the dfdl:initiator or dfdl:terminator must be present.
-On unparsing when the content region is empty nothing will be output.
+On unparsing when the content region is empty nothing is output.

 It is a Schema Definition Error if dfdl:emptyValueDelimiterPolicy set to 'none' or 'terminator' when the parent group has dfdl:initiatedContent 'yes'.